 Google Chrome is a cross-platform browser released back in 2008 by Google.
-Initially, it was introduced only for Windows, but today it is available for macOS, iOS, Linux and is the default browser of Android OS.
-It is widely accepted by people all over the world due to its consistency and reliability.
+Initially, it was introduced only for Windows, but today it is available for macOS, iOS, and Linux and is the default browser of Android OS.
+It is widely accepted by people worldwide due to its consistency and reliability.

-The Chrome browser comes with a minimalistic interface design along with a robust browsing performance.
-I personally used Chrome on my Android for quite a long time.
-But due to certain issues and recent privacy concerns, I decided to look for an alternative to this.
+The Chrome browser has a minimalistic interface design and robust browsing performance.
+I used Chrome on my Android for a pretty long time.
+But due to specific issues and recent privacy concerns, I decided to look for an alternative.

-At a point in time, I wasn’t any more satisfied with the service and was anxious about a few other things as well.
-But the main part where I got stuck is not knowing how to uninstall it from my Android phone.
-Since it’s pre-build application added along with other mainstream Google Apps, there is no option to uninstall even from Google PlayStore.
+At a point in time, I wasn’t satisfied with the service and was anxious about a few other things.
+But the central part where I got stuck was not knowing how to uninstall it from my Android phone.
+Since it’s a pre-build application added along with other mainstream Google Apps, there is no option to uninstall it even from Google PlayStore.

-So, if you are new to this platform and want to replace Google Chrome with some other browser, this article will guide you step-by-step.
-We can uninstall the chrome without rooting our Android phone.
+So, if you are new to this platform and want to replace Google Chrome with another browser, this article will guide you step-by-step.
+We can perhaps disable Chrome without having to uninstall it.

 The browser is very well-known for its fast and efficient performance.
 Additionally, Google Chrome offers everything a user could seek from a web browser.
-It includes proper settings synchronization, web standards support, incognito mode, and so on.
-Moreover, over the past couple of years, there were no security vulnerabilities exploited against Chrome.
+It includes proper settings synchronization, web standards support, incognito mode, etc. Moreover, over the past few years, no security vulnerabilities have been exploited against Chrome.

 Then what makes us think about uninstalling the program?

-Well, regardless of being a decent web browser, here are some of the possible reasons why you and even I may want to try something different.
+Well, regardless of being a decent web browser, here are some possible reasons you and I may want to try something different.

-- The first and most common reason might be users no longer wanting to stick to the same service where privacy is major concern.
-Though there are privacy settings in place which is good.
+- The first and most common reason might be users no longer want to stick to the same service where privacy is a significant concern.
+However, there are privacy settings in place, which is good.
 But, every interaction within the browser is recorded and stored on the Google server.

-- When are running the chrome on older phones, then we have to deal with abrupt crashes as it needs huge RAM memory.
+- When running Chrome on older phones, we must deal with abrupt crashes as it needs massive RAM.

 - No support for extensions on the mobile version of the Chrome browser.
-However, a chromium alternative like the Kiwi browser and Yandex browser do offer extensions to support hand-held devices.
+However, chromium alternatives like the Kiwi browser and Yandex browser do offer extensions to support hand-held devices.

-The Chrome browser supports browser caching which is typically used for making the web browser experience faster by storing the static files from website into local storage.
-Since we no longer need Chrome, it’s a good idea to clear the cache and cookies from the storage.
+The Chrome browser supports browser caching, typically used for making the web browser experience faster by storing the static files from a website in local storage.
+Since we no longer need Chrome, clearing the browsing data from the storage is a good idea.

 - Go to the Settings tab.